CEG-TU-Delft/africarain-docs/docs/source/metadata.rst

 ``$ ncdump -h filename.nc``

-For more options when using ncdump, see `this webpage <https://www.unidata.ucar.edu/software/netcdf/workshops/2011/utilities/NcdumpExamples.html>`_`.
+For more options when using ncdump, see `this website from unidata.ucar.edu <https://www.unidata.ucar.edu/software/netcdf/workshops/2011/utilities/NcdumpExamples.html>`_.

 You should see the output in your terminal containing the information below.